-Consequently, there’s something of a nostalgic feel to this.
-‘I wanted it to be a working-class British Christmas song,’ explained Noddy Holder.
+Consequently, there was something of a nostalgic feel to this even at the time, with Noddy Holder’s lyrics trying to recapture lost childhood.
+‘I wanted it to be a working-class British Christmas song,’ he explained.
 ‘It was also a real antidote to what was happening in the country at the time.
 We were right in the middle of a disastrous period politically.
 There were power cuts every day and half the workforce seemed to be on strike.’

 Also coming to the end of their big years were the New Seekers.
 This would make it to #1 later in the month, but there was only one more top 5 single to come.